 Chief Bragg has been a police officer since 1972 serving with the Wichita Falls Police Department, Midwestern State Univeristy Police Department and the Houston ISD Police Department.
 In 1990, Chief Bragg was selected to create the Spring ISD Police Department which grew to a staff of 50 sworn officers.
 Chief Bragg assumed the Chief of Police position for the new startup Police Department in Cypress-Fairbanks ISD in January of 2012.

 Chief Bragg is a graduate of the FBI National Academy, Class #201, and holds a Master Peace Officer Certificate from the Texas Commission On Law Enforcement.
 He is past president of the Houston Area Police Chiefs Association and also served on the board of the Texas Association of School District Police since its creation.
 Chief Bragg retired with 45 years of service on June 30, 2017.

 Chief Bragg continues to provide consulting services to School District Police Departments and Districts seeking security and safety solutions through Alan Bragg & Associates School Safety Specialists, LLC and serves as Executive Director of the Texas School Safety and Security Council within PBK Architects, Houston.

-Chief Teresa Gonzales Ramon, PRESIDENT Judson ISD Police Department
+Chief Teresa Ramon, IMMEDIATE PAST PRESIDENT Judson ISD Police Department

 Chief Teresa Gonzales Ramon received her Associates degree from San Antonio College in Criminal Justice in December 1995.
 Prior to that, she attended the University of Texas San Antonio and St. Mary of the Plains College in Dodge City, Kansas where she studied law enforcement, corrections and probation.
 She is a graduate from Harlandale High School (Pride of the Southside) in the Harlandale Independent School District.